-In the early 1980s, this was the state’s largest revenue producer.
 After falling in the mid-1980s and 1990s, the (or Severance Tax) A tax on the harvesting or extracting of natural resources such as... rebounded in the 2000s to again be an important tax source.
 It raised $1.2 billion in 2008 and accounted for one-tenth of state and local tax revenue.
-In 2013, though, severance tax revenue was only half a billion dollars, comprising just four percent of all tax revenue.
-Ranking third among states in 2008, Oklahoma now falls behind seven other states in revenue from severance taxes, according to the U.S. Census Bureau.
-In 2013, Alaska and Oklahoma had the largest decreases in state severance tax revenues.
+In 2016, though, severance tax revenue was only $331 million, comprising just two percent of all tax revenue.
+Ranking third among states in 2008, Oklahoma now falls behind eight other states in revenue from severance taxes, according to the U.S. Census Bureau.
+Lower oil and gas prices and tax cuts explain the reduction in this tax.

 Advantages of a severance tax are:

-- The mining of minerals depends on state and local services, therefore it is appropriate that producers contribute a share of the cost;
+- the mining of minerals depends on state and local services like roads and public safety, therefore it is appropriate that producers contribute a share of the cost;

 Disadvantages of a severance tax include:

 The severance tax is a percentage of the gross value of the resource.
 The taxes on natural gas and oil (from 1 to 7 percent of value) are the most important, but Oklahoma also levies taxes on uranium and ores.
 The gross production tax was first put in place in 1908.
 Rates were eventually increased to seven percent in 1971.
 In the later 1990s, lower rates were created for periods of low oil and gas prices.
 In recent years, the Legislature has created a number of tax rebates and exemptions to encourage and subsidize certain forms of productions, such as horizontally-drilled wells and 3-D seismic shoots.
-In 2014, the Legislature lowered the How much tax is paid for each unit of activity being taxed.
-For example, a... for most production to 2 percent for the first 36 months of production and then returning to the full seven percent rate.
-In 2016 the Legislature eliminated a gross production tax rebate for economically at-risk (also known as stripper) wells.
+In 2014, the Legislature set the How much tax is paid for each unit of activity being taxed.
+For example, a... for most production to two percent for the first 36 months of production and then returning to the full seven percent rate, resulting in hundreds of millions of dollars annually in lost revenue.
+As part of the historic tax increase enacted in 2018, the initial rate was increased from two to five percent.
 There also is a 1 percent A per-unit tax paid when a specific good (such as a gallon of gasoline) is... on petroleum above the gross production tax.

-The revenue from gross production taxes is divided between different levels of government.
-Whatever the tax rate. the first one per cent of the tax is always divided equally between school districts and counties.
-The remaining tax goes to the state.
-The allocation of gross production revenues differs for oil and natural gas.
-The first $150 million of oil revenues are divided between three educational funds, with further revenue going to the (or General Fund) The principal funding source for most government operations.
+The revenue from gross production taxes is divided between different levels of government and is different for each tax rate.
+One percent of all gross production taxes is returned to the counties and schools where the wells are located.
+Remaining revenue goes to the state.
+Of this, the first $150 million of oil revenues are divided between three educational funds, with further revenue going to the (or General Fund) The principal funding source for most government operations.
 Any revenue not restricted....
 For natural gas, all state revenue goes to the General Revenue A self-balancing accounting structure with revenues, expenditures, assets and liabilities used to track monies flowing....